 Nothing is known about this second-born child of Charles and Theotiste.

 Weddings and Babies and Road Trips

-Coopersville is a small town in Clinton County, New York; about 20 miles south of Lacolle.
+Coopersville is a small town in Clinton County, New York, about 20 miles south of Lacolle.
 In the records for that town, in the parish of St. Joseph de Corbeau, there is a marriage for Narcisse Noel (son of Charles Noel and Theotiste Champous) and Julie Carpentier (daughter of Laurent Carpentier and Isabelle Lequoin).
 The date of this event?
 27 October 1844--eight months prior to their child's birth.1 I'm not sure that the couple knew they were expecting at the time of this marriage--this was an era well before rabbit tests, blood tests, and home pregnancy tests.

 I do not know why Narcisse and Julie went to New York to get married.
 An elopement?
 But why?
 Julie, who was born in 1823, was certainly old enough to give her own consent.
 I also have no idea why their child was listed as illegitimate in the Canadian records; St. Joseph de Corbeau seemed to be a Catholic church.
 Is that why they had another wedding ceremony in Lacolle?
 Lots of unanswered questions.....